SanapPrasadVitthal2021/email-a-random-xkcd-challenge-SanapPrasad2021/README.md

 This is the Email A Random XKCD Challenge assignment.

 -----Description-----
 This is a simple PHP application that accepts a visitor’s email address and emails them random XKCD comics every five minutes.
+And every mail contains the unsubscribe link so they can stop the receiving email.

+In the email the are receving the information related to xkcd comic.

 -----Table-----
 In this application I use one table for getting information from the visitors.